You’ve got your collection, you’ve added the information. Now it’s time to head back to your canvas and add the elements that need to be dynamic.

 Add a div block.
-Go to settings and connect the right source (Blog).
-This adds an amount of containers that’s equal to the added fields
+Go to settings and connect the collection (Blog).
+This adds an amount of containers that’s equal to the added items.

 Add a heading and in the settings, connect the corresponding field, also named data key (Name)

 Add a paragraph and in the settings, connect the corresponding field, also named data key (Body)

 Now each heading and paragraph will change automatically, taking the data that’s stored in the collection.